-Their programs cost about $1500 for three months of nutritional supplements and human-growth-factor (HGH) injections.
+Their programs cost about $1500 for three months of human growth factor (HGH) injections and nutritional supplements.

 They have literally signed up only four clients in four months.

 Price.
-HGH injections were readily available for $200 from clinics within a couple of blocks.
+HGH injections are readily available for $200 from clinics within a couple of blocks.